sarahemm/ruby-syncsign/README.md

-# SyncSign - Ruby interface to the SyncSign e-paper display system.
+# SyncSign - Ruby interface to the SyncSign e-paper display system

 ## Description